Ryan-Dowman/Product-Feedback-App/README.md

 - [Notes](#notes)

 ## Introduction
-### Disclaimer: The design I utilised by frontend mentor did not include any pages or designs related to this projeect being fullstack.
-Due to this some common fullstack functionalities like an admin panel was ommitted as well as all backend related content and pages were my own creation and implementation.
+### Disclaimer: The design I utilized by Frontend Mentor did not include any pages or designs related to this project being full-stack.
+Due to this, some common full-stack functionalities like an admin panel were omitted, as well as all backend-related content and pages, were my own creation and implementation.

-A Full Stack Web App that functions as a forum for users of a system to post suggestions, issues and potential changes for developers.
+A Full Stack Web App that functions as a forum for users of a system to post suggestions, issues, and potential changes for developers.

 ## Showcase
 ### Login Page / Registration Page
-Powered by Microsoftsoft Identity and a designated AuthDb managed with SQL Server Management Studio.
-Registration page also enables image upload for profile pictures to the api/images route that locally stores the images and creates GUID names to ensure no naming conflicts.
+Powered by Microsoft Identity and a designated AuthDb managed with SQL Server Management Studio.
+The registration page also enables image upload for profile pictures to the api/images route that locally stores the images and creates GUID names to ensure no naming conflicts.

 ![chrome_O1NedSdDeZ](https://github.com/user-attachments/assets/c5e4e75a-5818-46a1-8dea-c2edbe1ed6dd)
 ![chrome_45Qrj9t6pi](https://github.com/user-attachments/assets/63011d2b-f0b1-4694-8f09-09e3db5fa579)

 ### Home Page
-Including ordering and filtering functionaility as well as the ability to upvote feedback posts direct from the home page.
+Including ordering and filtering functionality as well as the ability to upvote feedback posts directly from the home page.
 ![chrome_DFrt9lDKSW](https://github.com/user-attachments/assets/73e52fb3-8103-48a3-89c4-43261c72007d)

 ### Roadmap Page